pmbittner/Polypropylene/README.md

 Dynamic Mixins:
 - [dynamix](https://github.com/iboB/dynamix) - A new take on polymorphism in C++
 - [libciabatta](https://github.com/atomgalaxy/libciabatta) - The C++ Mixin Support Library: Sandwich Mixins all the way
 - [dyno](https://github.com/ldionne/dyno) - Runtime polymorphism done right

+More interesting projects can be found in the [ecs-faq](https://github.com/SanderMertens/ecs-faq).
 Did I forget your library?
 Please open an issue or pull-request!

 ## Are You Hungry For Pizza :pizza: Now?
 At least we are ... :yum: